Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Event Procedure of all Controls on Form in Standalone Class Module.

-If you are getting impatient, bored with the details and explaining, and wondering what this is all about, I will give a sample of the Final Product.
-Open the Link: WithEvents and all Form Control Types for a sample demo of the final product we plan to implement.
+If you’re starting to feel impatient or bored with all the details and explanations, you might be wondering what this is really leading to.
+So, let me give you a quick preview of the final product.
+Open the link WithEvents and all Form Control Types to see a sample demo of what we’re ultimately working toward.

 Streamlining Form Module Code in Standalone Class Module.